aqib-m31/ShareStore/README.md

     - Download the JSON key file containing your credentials.
 5. **Use the JSON Key File**:
     - Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable in your Share Store's `.env` file to the path of the downloaded JSON key file.

+## Contributing

+We welcome contributions to Share Store!
+To get started, please read our [Contributing Guidelines](CONTRIBUTING.md) and follow the instructions for submitting issues and pull requests.

+## Code of Conduct

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand our expectations for participants and contributors.